vladcto/yandex-gpt-rest-api/README.md

 }
 ```

-If you need information about the error (grpcCode for example):
+If you need information about the error:

 ```dart
 try {